 - Conduct an opening meeting with all relevant members of staff.

-- Visit the site and assess the risks to employees.
+- Visit the site to be audited and assess the risks to employees.

 - Document and record observations made on-site.